 In these times of uncertainty, we remain a place for hope and healing and delivering the care you need.

-We welcome both new and existing patients for in-person care, in adherence with Lockdown Government Guidance.
+We welcome both new and existing patients for in-person care, in adherence with Government Guidelines.

 When travelling to our clinic in Harley Street try your best to limit your exposure to human contact for instance when making rest or food stops.